macloo/javascript_beginners/NUMBER-GAME.md

 Walkthrough: JavaScript Number Game
 ===================================

 This is a JavaScript exercise for beginners.
-After finishing the [Codecademy lessons from 1 through 8](http://www.codecademy.com/en/tracks/javascript), you should be able to make this game using the two files provided here:
+After finishing the [Codecademy lessons from 1 through 10](http://www.codecademy.com/en/tracks/javascript), you should be able to make this game using the two files provided here:

 + number.html
 + scripts/number.js

 Try to solve it with just those two files!
 Then, if you get stuck, read on here, below ...

-1. Start here:
+1. Start with a function:

     ```
         function playGame() {